In this article:

 Selecting properties that are meaningful to your business

 Properties allow you to slice and dice your feedback in interesting ways, revealing insights that may not be obvious at first glance.
 Identifying the best properties to include can ensure that you have the data points necessary to effectively filter your feedback.

 Based on your business, the below categories of information could be useful to pass:

 - Basic customer details: Cover the most critical customer information first.
 Full names, length of time as a customer, products purchased, customer identifiers in your system, and other basic details can help quickly bucket your feedback according to the key elements of your business.

 - Geography and language: Customer location is an important factor.
-Plus, collecting geographic and language information allows you to send in multiple languages (See Translating your Survey).
+Plus, collecting geographic and language information allows you to send in multiple languages (See Translating your Template).

 - Demographic information: Age, education, income, and other demographic factors are important considerations—particularly to your marketing research team.

 - Product lines: Including properties for your product lines helps determine which products are being received well and which products are in need of improvement (or even discontinuance).

 - New versus existing customers: Separating feedback from new and existing customers will help you understand how experiences differ for people at the various milestones in their customer journey.